CloudAtlas2144/LP2AProject1/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+## Our Ludo Game

+Welcome to the repository of our Ludo Game project written in Java.
+The project is divided into 6 .java files including the Main.java files which contains the main function.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace repository contains three folders :
+- `bin`: the folder containing the .class files of the project

-- `src`: the folder to maintain sources
+- `img`: the folder containing the image files of the project
-- `lib`: the folder to maintain dependencies
+- `src`: the folder containing the source files of the project

-## Dependency Management

-The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).
+## Java Archive File

+A java executable file names LudoGame.jar is provided in the project repository.
+Note that it is compiled with the 15th verion of the JDK.